tjtanjin/todo_bot/README.md

 ```
 $ python3 todo-manager-bot.py
 ```
+* Do remember to send /start to your telegram bot to initialize automatic reminders!
 * Note that with all these setup, only the telegram bot is working.
-Reminders and linking will not work unless the API is setup correctly.
+Reminders and linking will still not work unless the API is setup correctly.
 For that, please refer to the setup guide [here](https://github.com/tjtanjin/todo_api#setup).
 * If you wish to host your telegram bot online 24/7, do checkout the guide [here](https://gist.github.com/tjtanjin/ce560069506e3b6f4d70e570120249ed).

 ### Team